Men and Women, Sex and Orgasm

 Now I know there can be a lot of cynicism and sarcasm about the idea that you can learn how to have a successful relationship by reading an Internet advice program, but the reality of the situation is rather different.
 In my opinion, Internet advice programs are actually a very good way of making life easier for yourself if you're looking for a romantic involvement.
 Why do I say this?

-Well, from experience in my London practice of counseling and therapy, I'd say most people do need a great deal of help when it comes to dating and mating, because it isn't that easy to form a relationship, and it certainly isn't that easy to maintain one.
+Well, from experience in my counseling and therapy, I'd say most people do need a great deal of help when it comes to dating and mating, because it isn't that easy to form a relationship, and it certainly isn't that easy to maintain one.

 I'm thinking also here particularly of women, who aside from being the target of many questionable dating programs on the Internet which seem to regard them as commodities for men's sexual pleasure, are doubly disadvantaged in that they face a cultural norm which suggests that it's absolutely imperative that the man should be the first person to make a move within any kind of romantic overture.